vc0RExor/Quick-Analysis/RAT/NanoCore/A VBS loader of NanoCore.md

 To this analysis, I have divided into two parts, which is usually a common practice in which we observe first statically everything we can get in the shortest possible time and then a dynamic in which we will see how it behaves, although, we will lose information if we do not monitor properly or not debug.

-# _Static Analysis: Obfuscated JavaScript
+# _Static Analysis: Obfuscated Script

 We start from a VisualBasicScript (VBS) which is quite obfuscated although we can distinguish some interesting words like "_http_" or "_OwerSheL_" and some "_replace_" that will help us in the deobfuscation, for now we can't see much so we have to get on work.